A Study of Outpatient Cervical Preparation to Reduce Induction Duration in Pregnant Women

 Group 2: Control The participant will be admitted to Labor and Delivery.
 The remaining procedures in this group will follow standard Labor and Delivery hospital procedures at UC Davis

-The duration anticipated to enroll all study subjects is 10-14 months after IRB approval.
-Approximately 30-40 participant are admitted each month to UCD Labor and Delivery.
+The duration anticipated to enroll all study subjects is 10-14 months after Institutional Review Board approval.
+Approximately 30-40 participant are admitted each month to UC Davis Labor and Delivery.
 On average, half of these participants are nulliparous.
 If approximately 5- 10 participants are recruited to each group each month, it will take 10-14 months to reach the goal number of subjects.
 The duration of an individual subject's participation in the study will be from time of foley catheter insertion (Group 1) or hospital admission time (Group 2) to the time of hospital discharge.
-EMR records will be accessed during and after this time period only pertaining to the participant's labor including intrapartum and postpartum complications.
+Electronic medical records will be accessed during and after this time period only pertaining to the participant's labor including intrapartum and postpartum complications.
 In addition, participants will be asked survey questions at the time of study enrollment and on postpartum day 1.
 The estimated date for the investigators to complete this study is two months after enrollment has ended.

 Cervical Ripening Outpatient Patient Satisfaction Nulliparous Length of Stay cervical preparation NTSV induction of labor Treatment